 Learn more at our website

 Welcome to the Computational Nanomaterials Laboratory at UMass Amherst.
-We are a young research group lead by Ashwin Ramasubramaniam, Assistant Professor in Mechanical and Industrial Engineering and Adjunct Faculty in Chemical Engineering.
+We are a young research group lead by Ashwin Ramasubramaniam, Professor in Mechanical and Industrial Engineering and Adjunct Faculty in Chemical Engineering.
 Our group members come from diverse backgrounds, but our overarching interests lie in using computational methods to probe materials at length scales ranging from the nano- to macroscale.
 Our primary tools are density functional theory, empirical potential methods, and continuum mechanics-based models (with the occasional paper-and-pencil theory too).
 Some of our recent and past activities are...Read More

 Research topics for the Control in Biomedical Systems Lab include:

 - Optimal dosing of radioactive iodine in Graves’ disease.

 - Design of anemia management protocols in end-stage kidney disease.

 Diseases prediction and prevention analysis is a challenging mathematical problem because it is the outcome of a complex dynamical system that consists of interactions between multiple factors related to epidemiological, social, economical, environmental, population mobility, demographics, and individual behavioral and lifestyle.
 Disease prevention and intervention decisions, and subsequently resource allocation, at the national and global levels thus need to be based on evaluations of the impact of alternative decisions under this complex dynamical context.
 Our lab works on development of new methodologies and computational models for simulating the dynamics of disease incidence and spread for purposes of disease prediction, prevention, and control.